Advice from Your Mechanic

 5. Alignment Issues

-If you've noticed your car's ride has become notably less smooth in just a few months, it might be time for a trip to the auto shop.
-Don't fret over potentially costly repairs; a shaky or vibrating ride, especially at higher speeds, often stems from wheel or alignment issues.
+If you've noticed your car's ride has become notably less smooth in the past few months, it might be time for a trip to the auto shop.
+A shaky or vibrating ride, especially at higher speeds, often stems from wheel or alignment issues.

 Even after a proper wheel alignment, wheels can gradually shift, influenced by normal wear and tear or sudden incidents like accidents or unexpected bumps.
-Realignment is a straightforward procedure best handled by professionals who can swiftly address the issue.
+Realignment is a straightforward procedure that can swiftly address the issue.

 6. Uncommon Engine Noise